bnoordhuis/node-iconv/README.md

 	// do something useful with the buffers

 Look at test.js for more examples and node-iconv's behaviour under error conditions.

-## Compiling

-In the Platonic realm one only needs to type:

-	node-waf

-In the real world, however, node-waf appears to be broken more often than not and you will have to compile the source by hand.
-Fear not, it's easier than it sounds:

-	export NODE_PATH=/path/to/nodejs
-	g++ -I$NODE_PATH/include/node -O2 -fPIC -shared -Wall -ansi -o iconv.node iconv.cc

-There.
-That wasn't so bad, was it?

 ## Notes